 Awareness training is provided for all main board members and entity directors and any other staff in relevant and appropriate roles.

-This statement has been approved by the Main Board of Equal Experts who will review and update it annually.
+This statement is reviewed annually.
+It has been approved by the Board of Equal Experts, who last reviewed it on 1st October 2018.

 This statement is made pursuant of section 54 of the Modern Slavery Act 2015.